 - Browse and select the folder you share while preparing the backup drive.

 - Add your credentials.
-In case you get an error which says “Specified location cannot be used,” double-check if your credentials are correct.
+If you get an error that says Specified location cannot be used, double-check if your credentials are correct.

-Creating a System Image
+3] Creating a System Image

-Click on Next (Now you know why we created a network folder) to start the process.
+Click Next (Now you know why we created a network folder) to start the process.
 During this, you will have the option to select the partitions you want to backup.
 In the end, you get a preview of deriving included in the system image.
 Click Start to initiate the backup.

 Make sure to keep the drive safe.
-You can use this to restore on the same PC with the same number of drives you backed up.
+You can use this to restore the same PC with the same number of drives you backed up.
 The option to restore is available under Control Panel > System & Security > Backup & Restore > Select another backup to restore files from.

 Excellent article, this will come handy.